ljy95135/CS5610_WebDev/README.md

 # CS5610_WebDev
-This is github repo for CS5610
+This is a github repo for CS5610